Updated for 2023!

-Today in part two of our mailing list series we’ll be discussing the steps to creating a mailing list and adding an opt-in form to your site.
-If you didn’t catch part one of this series, be sure to check it out here before continuing.
+Today in part two of our mailing list series, we’ll discuss the steps you need to follow to create a mailing list and add an opt-in form to your site.
+If you didn’t catch part one of this series, check the links below before continuing.

-There are a wide variety of mailing list services out there but the one we’ll be focusing on today is MailChimp because it’s the one we use here at Designer Blogs.
-MailChimp is super user friendly, allows you to send automated emails, offers killer analytics, and we highly recommend it.
+There is a wide variety of mailing list services out there, but what we’ll be focusing on today is Flodesk because it’s the one we use here at Designer Blogs.
+Flodesk is super user-friendly and will not ruin your wallet like the other popular providers.

 So, are you ready to start the magic of a mailing list?
 Here we go.